 Beverages / Alcohol

 We provide fresh water and an assortment of soft drinks, including sodas, sparkling water, fruit juices and lemonade.
 Utah’s commercial outfitters may not provide any type of alcohol for their guests.
 You may bring your own supply of beer, wine or liquor in non-glass containers.
 If you choose to bring your own drinks (other than what we provide) or alcoholic beverages, please let us know in advance, ideally at the pre-trip meeting.
 For your safety and the safety of others, alcoholic beverages are limited to camp.

-Some beers (3.2% alcohol by weight) are available in grocery stores.
-For other beer, wine and liquor you will need to go to the Utah State Liquor Store.
+Beer is available in grocery stores.
+For wine and liquor, you will need to go to the Utah State Liquor Store.
 The hours are 11:00 AM to 7:00 PM year-round.
 They are closed on Sundays and holidays, including Pioneer Day (June 24).
 You may check their website for further information and to see what beverages are available: www.alcbev.state.ut.us.

 We are obligated to adhere to the regulations established by the managing agency with jurisdiction over the area in which our trip operates.
 Use of marijuana on federal lands, whether it be medicinal or recreational, is illegal and therefore we ask that you refrain from bringing it with you on your OARS trip.

 We carry sufficient drinking water along with us to provide for your needs throughout the trip.
 Water jugs are accessible in camp, at lunch time and before hikes for filling personal water bottles.
 In some cases, we will re-supply water jugs with water filtered through a purification system we provide.
 (No iodine is used in the purification process.)